benjaminfoo/Architect/docs/index.md

 <br>

 ## Media
-Take a look at the base building videos of [sexybiscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) to get an idea - P.S. they are hilarious!
+Take a look at the base building videos of [sexybiscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) to get an idea and how to install and use the modification - P.S. they are hilarious!

 <iframe alt="base building video by sexy biscuit" width="32%" height="315" src="https://www.youtube.com/embed/0D_I73Jn3G8" frameborder="0" allow="accelerometer;
  autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>